couchbase/build-tools/escrow/templates/README.md

 or `server-deb.rb` in the `voltron` directory, passing a number of arguments.

-The resulting installer packages (one normal, one debug-symbol) are then moved to the top of the build workspace.
-Finally, outside the container, the original `build-couchbase-server-from-escrow.sh` script copies these installer packages from inside to the container to the host directory.
+The resulting packages (including RPM and DEB installers, debug symbol packages, and tools packages) are then moved to the top of the build workspace.
+Finally, outside the container, the original `build-couchbase-server-from-escrow.sh` script copies these packages from inside the container to the host directory.

 ## Escrow build notes